MSTRPRPR/network_automation/README.md

 # network_automation

-A set of simple tools to speed up certain tasks
+A set of simple tools to speed up certain tasks on Cisco devices

 **ping.yml**